The following pattern of coursework is recommended for admission to Gonzaga:

-- 3-4 years of mathematics (including algebra I, geometry, algebra II / trigonometry)
+3-4 years (including algebra I, geometry, algebra II / trigonometry)

-- 2-3 years of the same foreign language; world language preferred, American Sign Language accepted
+2-3 years of the same language; world languages preferred, American Sign Language accepted

-The course curriculum is the most important factor in determining admissibility and merit awards.
+The course curriculum is a key component in determining admissibility and merit awards.
 Students are encouraged to complete the most rigorous curriculum they can manage, including AP, IB, and honors courses (if offered by high school).

 - SAT or ACT scores